My car alarm keeps going off. What should I do?

 Persistent car alarm noise is not only a nuisance for you and your neighbours, it may also be considered a statutory nuisance by your local council.
 They could issue you with a notice and even forcibly remove the vehicle, charging you for any costs incurred.

-Also, be aware that if your car alarm is faulty, it could invalidate your insurance in the event of a claim.
+Also, be aware that if your car alarm won't stop going off and is faulty, it could invalidate your insurance in the event of a claim.

-The following tips could help reduce the risk of your car being stolen or vandalised:
+Here are some tips that might help reduce the risk of your car being stolen or vandalised:

-• If you want a post-market alarm installed, invest in a Thatcham-approved car alarm and have it fitted by a qualified mechanic.
+• If you want want an aftermarket alarm installed, invest in a Thatcham-approved car alarm and have it fitted by a qualified mechanic.
 Don’t forget to inform your insurance provider, as they may offer you a security discount.

 • Don’t just rely on your key fob.
 Always double-check that your car is locked before leaving it anywhere.